sezeralaca/CloudApp/README.md

 4. Download "google-services.json" file
 5. Paste it to "android/app"
 6. run "flutter pub get"
-7. Everything is good to go!
+7. Everything is good to go! <br />
 Or just install the APK file and you are good to go!

 <p align="right">(<a href="#top">back to top</a>)</p>